zbtolon/get-support/ts_managecase.md

 ## Why can't I create or edit support cases?
 {: #ts_service_broker}

-You can't create or edit an {{site.data.keyword.Bluemix_notm}} support case, and an error message stating that you don't have the appropriate access is displayed.
+You can't create or edit an {{site.data.keyword.Bluemix_notm}} support case, and you receive an error message that you don't have the appropriate access.
 {:shortdesc}

 When you try to create a case the following error message is displayed: